BEST SUPPORTING ACTOR

 Means has also developed and launched his own screen printing company, Tatanka Clothing.
 Apparel designed and created to uplift and inspire cultural empowerment.

-A dedicated entertainer and entrepreneur Means was recently recognized and awarded with the Entrepreneur of the Year Award by the American Indian Business Leaders.
+A dedicated entertainer and entrepreneur Means was recognized and awarded with the Entrepreneur of the Year Award by the American Indian Business Leaders.

 Tatanka’s ambition and perseverance has taken him from his home on the reservation to traveling across North America.
 He has become a much-needed role model for all American Indian First Nations youth.
 Tatanka is proud to be an alcohol & drug-free sober performer and living a healthy lifestyle.